Here's how to handle interview-day emergencies without derailing your interview.

 If the interviewer does notice, leverage your sense of humor and use it as an icebreaker.
 Say something like “While I do feel confident I have the skills for this position, clearly one of my weaknesses is being a messy eater!”
 Apologize and move on.
 Everyone has made a mess on their clothes at one time or another.

-If you have children, you know that feeling when your phone rings and you see your child’s school on the Caller ID.
-If you have a child that needs to be picked up from school right before an interview, the timing couldn’t be worse.
+If you have children, you know that feeling when your phone rings and you see your child's school on the Caller ID.
+If you have a child that needs to be picked up from school right before an interview, the timing of this type of family emergency couldn't be worse.

 If your child is sick, consider a few options.
 How sick are they?
 If they are vomiting or running a high fever, you can't delay.
 If they have a stomach ache and want to go home, explain the situation and ask the school nurse if they can wait in the nurse's office for an hour or so.
 Alternatively, call a family member or friend and check to see if someone else can pick your child up from school.